A Lie group analog for the Monster Lie algebra: Introduction

-Since the adjoint representation of the Monster Lie algebra is not integrable, it is not possible to construct all the group elements of $G(\frak m)$ as automorphisms of $\frak m$.
-However, we show that the $\GL_2$ subgroups of~$G(\frak m)$ corresponding to both real and imaginary roots of $\frak m$ are automorphism groups of the corresponding $\frak{gl}_2$ subalgebras of $\mathfrak{m}$ (Subsections ~\ref{SS-gl2re} and~\ref{SS-gl2im}).

 In the Kac--Moody case, it suffices to consider the group generated by root groups corresponding to real roots.
 We must consider roots that are not real in order to get a group $G(\mathfrak{m})$ that reflects the full structure of $\mathfrak{m}$.
 For example, if we consider the group generated only by locally $\ad$-nilpotent elements of $\frak{m}$, this would give $\GL_2$ as an analog of a Kac--Moody group associated to $\frak{m}$ (see also \cite{Kum22}).
-In Section~\ref{S-Grels}, we show that the relations in the definition of $G(\mathfrak{m})$ hold in automorphism groups of Lie algebras related to $\frak m$.
-These Lie algebras are obtained from $\mathfrak{gl}_2$ subalgebras of $\frak{m}$ and completions of~$\mathfrak{m}$ relative to positive root systems.